 The answer is quite straightforward: There is a false consensus is that you can raise healthy kids without attending to the fundamentals.
 In essence, you can cheat on the basics of life.
-We have been given permission to assume that we can parent this way, and things will work out well.
+We have been permitted to assume that we can parent this way, and things will work out well.

 In reality, if we do want those happy, thriving children…this is a lie.
 We must confront these cheats and make a choice.
 I know this sounds a bit harsh, but these cheats will leave you with lots of wasted effort and frustrating results.
 So, let’s explore:

 Cheat #1: Spoil them while they are young.
 It’s okay.